lynnlangit/learning-quantum/1_concepts/5_quantum_program_flow.md

 # Quantum Program Flow

-There are a number of steps that generally repeat in quantum program development.
+There are a number of steps that generally repeat in quantum program development, I have summarized these steps in the sections below.

 ## One-time Setup Steps